usegalaxy-eu/website/about.md

 # <i class="fa fa-cogs"></i> Tools for any Bioinformatics Analysis

-More than 1,000 bioinformatics tools can be accessed via usegalaxy.eu, covering most of the bioinformatics topics.
+More than 1,000 bioinformatics tools can be accessed via [https://usegalaxy.eu]((https://usegalaxy.eu)), covering most of the bioinformatics topics:

 The tools and analysis pipelines are regularly updated.